calmofthestorm/recursive_remote/README.md

 type (see `man git-push` for details) I don't see an easy way to replicate that using libgit that doesn't involve re-implementing it.
 Instead, we create a "push_semantics_repo" to mimic the upstream, shell out to git, and see whether or not it can push each ref without force.
-We then require the user to secify force if git did.
+We then require the user to specify force if git did.

 An alternative would be for me to attempt to implement the same behavior as git.